Schokohuetchen/TodoList/README.md

 # TodoList

-Simple Todo list that uses Room, Dagger, Kotlin coroutines, and Cucumber and Espresso for acceptance testing.
+WIP Todo list that uses Room, Dagger, Kotlin coroutines, and will use Cucumber and Espresso for acceptance testing in the future.